Ask DITO

 • make sure that you have a great experience with DITO; and

-• know more about what you love so we can make more of the things you love.
+• know more about what you love so we can make more of the things just like it.

 By giving us a bit of your data, you are helping us achieve these things.
-We assure you that we will keep your personal data safe and secure while we do these things.
+In return, we assure you that we will keep your personal data safe and secure.

 b.
 What does our privacy promise say?

-Our privacy promise to you talks about how we treat your personal data and how we give you control as to what happens to it.
-Our privacy promise rests on three (3) principles, namely:
+Our privacy promise to you describes how we treat your personal data and how we give you control as to what happens to it.
+Our privacy promise rests primarily on three (3) principles, namely:

 1. Transparency